kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

-# Persistent configuration from BotKube commands
+# Persistent configuration from Botkube commands

 Created on 2022-09-07 by Paweł Kosiec ([@pkosiec](https://github.com/pkosiec))